ethereum/mist/README.md

 $ gulp
 ```

-To generate the Ethereum Wallet (this will pack the one Ðapp from https://github.com/ethereum/meteor-dapp-wallet):
+To generate the Ethereum Wallet:

 ```bash
 $ gulp --wallet
 ```

 The generated binaries will be under `dist_mist/release` or `dist_wallet/release`.
+From 0.11.0, both Ethereum Wallet and Mist bundle a meteor-dapp-wallet instance (https://github.com/ethereum/meteor-dapp-wallet).

 #### Options